Professor of English, Education, and Gender & Sexuality Studies

 Edited Journal Issues

-“Re-Imagining the Social Turn in Composition Studies.”
-A special issue of College English.
-With Jacqueline Rhodes.
-July 2014. (forthcoming)
+Special issue of College English, entitled “Re-Imagining the Social Turn in Composition Studies.”
+Edited with Jacqueline Rhodes.
+Vol. 76.6.
+July 2014.

-“Public/Sex: Connecting Sexuality and Service Learning.”
-A special issue of Reflections, a Journal of Writing, Service-Learning, and Community Literacy.
-With Janell Haynes and Jacqueline Rhodes.
+Special issue of Reflections, a Journal of Writing, Service-Learning, and Community Literacy, entitled “Public/Sex: Connecting Sexuality and Service Learning.”
+Edited with Janell Haynes and Jacqueline Rhodes.
 Vol. 9.2.
 Spring 2010

 Special issue of the Journal of Bisexuality, entitled "Bisexuality & Queer Theory."
 Co-edited with Serena Anderlini-D'Onofrio.
 Vol. 9.3-4 July-December 2009